-- 4 Tablespoons Canola Oil
+- 4 Tablespoons olive Oil

 - 1-1/2 cup Grated Cheddar Cheese

-- 2 whole Green Onions Sliced
+- 2 whole Green Onions, Sliced

 - 1/2 cup Sour Cream

-Preheat oven to 400 degrees.
+- Preheat oven to 400 degrees.

-- Rub the skin of the potatoes with 2 tablespoons canola oil.
+- Rub the skin of the potatoes with olive oil.

-Place potatoes on a baking sheet and bake until skin is crisp and potatoes are tender, about 30 to 40 minutes.
-Remove the pan and allow to cool until you can handle the potatoes.
+- Place potatoes on a baking sheet and bake until skin is crisp and potatoes are tender, about 30 minutes to an hour depending on the size of your potato.

-Remove from oven.
+- Remove from oven.
 Sprinkle the insides of the potato skins with cheddar, then sprinkle on the chopped bacon.

-Serve immediately with sour cream and green onions.
+- Serve immediately with sour cream and green onions.